How To Get Rid Of Ants Inside & Outside the House

 Diatomaceous earth (DE, for short) is a type of silica dust made from the pulverized, fossilized remains of ancient aquatic organisms called diatoms.

 DE is not poisonous.
 Instead, it kills ants and other pests by pulling oil from their skeletons and drying them out.
-To kill ants with DE, just sprinkle the powder any place you see ants entering or moving through your home.
+To kill ants with DE, just sprinkle the powder anywhere you see ants entering or moving through your home.

 Pros: Effective, natural, safe for pets and people

-Cons: Can be messy, pets may track DE dust throughout the house, DE can be a skin and respiratory irritant, requires reapplication
+Cons: Can be messy, pets may track DE dust throughout the house, DE can be a skin and respiratory irritant, requires reapplication, does not kill the colony or the Queen

 2. Detergents